Description »

 If you have time, take the rowing boat just across the water to the neighbouring island of Karklö (there are always three boats, and at least one must always be left on each side of the crossing - so if there's only one boat on your side, you row the boat across, row two boats back, leave one, and then row across again!).
 On Karklö there is an attractive 2km hiking loop before going back across to Gällnö.

-As you return to the village to catch the boat, take a moment to sample a "kannelbulle" (cinnamon bun) from Sandhamn's renowned bakery, before boarding the boat for the voyage back through the archipelgo to Stockholm.
+Once back, you can enjoy a refreshing swim at the beach before taking the boat back towards Stockholm.
 Take time to sit out on deck and enjoy the dozens of islands passing by - Swedes doing DIY at their summer houses or tinkering with their boats or families bathing from the jetties.
 Cast your gaze skywards and you may well see a White-Tailed Sea Eagle or Osprey circling majestically overhead.
+After a couple of hours, Stockholm will begin to come into view, and you end your tour at its historic harbour.

 Day 7: Stockholm and Departure